Pastoral Counseling Careers

 It is different from other branches of counseling and psychotherapy.
 Pastoral counselors represent the central beliefs of a religious community so therapy is an interplay of faith, life and behavioral science.
 The counselor is able to combine resources from the mental health field with those of theology.

 In the United States, pastoral counseling has been a distinct field since the 1920s.
 At that point religious groups starting integrating insights from the new field of psychiatry with social work and traditional training for members of the clergy.
 The American Foundation of Religion and Psychiatry, now called the Blanton-Peale Institute, was started in the 1930s.
-In 1963, professional certification was introduced to the field through the American Association of Pastoral Counselors.
+In 1963, professional certification was introduced to the field through the Association for Clinical Pastoral Education .

 Why Do We Need Pastoral Counseling?